shilpa2301/TAMU_logo_Multi-Robot-Systems/README.md

 # TAMU_logo_Multi-Robot-Systems
-Robotics Project to create TAMU Logo using multi-robot systems in turtlesim using ROS2
+Robotics ROS2 Project to create TAMU Logo using multi-robot systems in turtlesim

 The results of our work are shown below for a 2-robot and 10-robot system: